-To provide educational programs that increase, within a limited budget, the likelihood of all Supplemental Nutrition Assistance Program (SNAP) recipients making healthy food choices consistent with the most recent dietary advice reflected in the Dietary Guidelines for Americans and USDA MyPlate.
+The SNAP-Ed Program provides free educational programs throughout Louisiana for anyone who currently receives or is eligible to receive Supplemental Nutrition Assistance Program (SNAP) benefits.
+The goal of SNAP-Ed is to increase, within a limited budget, the likelihood that SNAP recipients will make healthful food choices consistent with the most recent dietary advice reflected in the Dietary Guidelines for Americans and USDA MyPlate.